On the Order of the Central Moments of the Length of the Longest Common Subsequences in Random Words: Proof of Theorem

-where, moreover, $v_i$ denotes the difference between the number of letters $\alpha_1$ in the $X$-strand and the $Y$-strand of the cell $C(i)$.
-Note that any alignment can be represented as a finite vector of such differences.
-For the alignment \eqref{A:1}, this gives the representation $(v_1,v_2)=(-1,0)$.
-Another optimal representation is via $(v_1,v_2)=(0,-1)$ corresponding to:
+where, moreover, each $v_i$ denotes the difference between the number of letters $\alpha_1$ in the $X$-strand and the $Y$-strand of the cell $C(i)$, $i=1,2$.
+For the alignment \eqref{A:1}, this gives the representation $v=(v_1,v_2)=(-1,0)$.
+Another optimal alignment is via $v=(v_1,v_2)=(0,-1)$ corresponding to another LCS, namely 1113111211:

+Note that any alignment has a cell-decomposition with a corresponding finite vector of differences.
+(With the convention that when no non-$\alpha_1$ letters are aligned, then the alignment has no cell.)

 Let $X=X_1X_2\cdots X_n$ and $Y=Y_1Y_2\cdots Y_n$ be given.
-As just explained, to every optimal alignment corresponds a vector representation $v:=(v_1,\dots, v_k)$ indicating the number of cells ($k$, here) in the alignment and the differences between the numbers of letters $\alpha_1$ in the $X$-strand and the $Y$-stand of each cell.
-In every cell, the maximum amount of letters $\alpha_1$ is aligned.
-On the other hand, to every $v=(v_1,\dots,v_k)\in \mathbb{Z}^k$ corresponds a (possible empty) family of alignments.
-All of these alignments have the same pairs of aligned non-$\alpha_1$ letters and between consecutive pairs of aligned non-$\alpha_1$ letters, a maximal number of letters $\alpha_1$ are aligned.
-Since the alignments corresponding to the same $v$ can only differ in the way the letters $\alpha_1$ are aligned inside the cells, we again identify all the alignments in the family associated with $v$ as a single alignment.
-In other words, we identify each vector $v$ with an alignment and vice-versa.
+As just conveyed, any alignment has a cell-decomposition with an associated vector representation $v:=(v_1,\dots, v_k)$ indicating the number of cells ($k$, here) and the differences between the number of letters $\alpha_1$ in the $X$-strand and the corresponding number in the $Y$-strand of each cell.
+Conversely, any $v \in \mathbb{Z}^k$ corresponds to a, possibly empty, family of cell-decompositions.

+Let us now turn to {\it optimality}.
+First, clearly any optimal alignment is made of, say, $k$ cells (recall also our convention above), where within each cell a maximum number of letters $\alpha_1$ are aligned and, if any, the optimal alignment also has a tail part (the part after the last cell, i.e., the part after the last aligned non-$\alpha_1$ letters) where as many letter $\alpha_1$ as possible are aligned.
+Therefore, such an optimal alignment is given via a unique $v \in \mathbb{Z}^k$.
+On the other hand, every $v=(v_1,\dots,v_k)\in \mathbb{Z}^k$ also corresponds to a (possibly empty) family of optimal alignments.
+All of these optimal alignments have the same number of pairs of aligned non-$\alpha_1$ letters where within each cell a maximal number of letters $\alpha_1$ are aligned, and where moreover as many letters $\alpha_1$ as possible are aligned after the pair of aligned non-$\alpha_1$-letters.
+These optimal alignments corresponding to the same $v$ can differ in the way the letters $\alpha_1$ are aligned within each cell and in the tail part.
+It can also happen, and in contrast to the binary case, that one can align different pairs of non-$\alpha_1$ letters, which can only happen when no letters $\alpha_1$ are present between these different pairs of non-$\alpha_1$ letters.
+(Take, for example, $X=1321$ and $Y=2311$, then the optimal alignments corresponding to $v\in \mathbb{Z}$ can align either the letter $2$ or the letter $3$.)
+But in both cases such optimal alignments based on the same $v$ give the same length for the corresponding longest common subsequences.
+Therefore, we can identify all the optimal alignments in the family associated with $v$ as a single one.
+In other words, we identify each vector $v$ with an optimal alignment, provided one exists, and vice-versa.